sylron97/Ronaldo-s-Penalty-Habits-What-Goalkeepers-Should-Know/README.md

 # Ronaldo's Penalty Habits-What Goalkeeper's Should Know
 Video-based analysis of Cristiano Ronaldo’s 173 penalties to determine the best goalkeeper save strategy.

-🎯 Project Title: Ronaldo's Penalty Habits What Goalkeepers Should Know

-🧠 Objective
-To determine the best possible strategy for a goalkeeper to save a penalty taken by Cristiano Ronaldo, through detailed video analysis of his 173 penalty shots.

 🧩 Methodology
 This project combines data analytics and video-based tactical study to decode Ronaldo’s penalty-taking tendencies.
 Steps: